Start9Labs/btcpayserver-startos/docs/instructions.md

 ## Enabling Lightning

 BTCPay Server is compatible with multiple lightning implementations, including the ones running on your Embassy.
+These are called "Internal Nodes" in BTCPay.
 To begin using Lightning, your Bitcoin blockchain needs to be fully synced.

 If you would like to use your Embassy's lightning node for BTCPay: